andersmarkendahl/go-ball-sim/README.md

 ## Quick Start

-The following assumes installed go binaries are placed in $PATH To install programs and run them:
+The following assumes installed go binaries are placed in $PATH

+To install programs and run each program:
 ```
 ./script/bsg.sh install
 collision -nballs=50